Here are some of the main things to consider with estate planning and IHT.

 When isn’t Inheritance Tax applied?

-Additionally, you can give away your home to your children or grandchildren without paying Inheritance Tax - up to a value of £500,000.
+Additionally, you can give away your home to your children or grandchildren without paying IHT - up to a value of £500,000.
 If you’re married or in a civil partnership and your estate is worth less than your threshold, any unused threshold can be added to your partner’s threshold when you die.

 What assets are taxable?